jimsherman14/1302-Junior-Design-Demo/README.md

 ## Install

-Clone the repository and install the dependencies with npm:
+Clone the repository and instfall the dependencies with npm:

 ```bash
 git clone git@github.com:jimsherman14/1302-Junior-Design-Demo.git